-This is the time of year when I get the “what would happen if?” urges, so lately I’ve been testing various minor additions and changes to the original paper mache clay recipe, hoping to find one that will work well in a mold.
+I’m writing this right before Christmas, and this is the time of year when I get the “what would happen if?” urges.
+That’s why I’ve been testing various minor additions and changes to the original paper mache clay recipe, hoping to find one that will work well in a mold.
 I previously tried using the original recipe in molds, and I couldn’t get a predictable result.
 So – back to the drawing board.

 After getting every bowl in the house dirty, and filling my garbage bin with rejects, I think I have now found a recipe that will work better in molds.Â I’ll post the recipe when I know for sure.